bluegod/daily_random/README.md

 * Write integration tests
 * Unsubscribe feature
 * Job feedback on subscribers screen
-* Add redis conf to application.yml
 * Add cucumber / user tests
 * Add performance test and update batch size and pool accordingly
-* Add simple auth to the admin stuff below

 ### Admin stuff
 At the moment is possible to delete and see the list of emails at